Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 ### An Enemy class blueprint

 Create an *Enemy.cs* file.
 The ``Enemy`` will inherit from ``Entity``.

+We will use the [**BoundingBox**](Microsoft.Xna.Framework.BoundingBox) structure provided by MonoGame to create our bounding box.
+It countains useful properties and functions we will make a good use of.

 ```csharp
 class Enemy : Entity